BristechSRM/infrastructure/dataCenter/ansible/README.md

 $ ssh-keygen -t rsa -b 2048
 $ cd /vagrant
-$ ansible-playbook -i env_SRM nodes-ssh-addkey.yml --ask-pass
+$ ansible-playbook -i env_local nodes-ssh-addkey.yml --ask-pass
 password: <isanopensecret>
 ```

 On AWS
 ========================

-You'll need a unix host to drive this.  "mgmt" will do.
+You'll need a unix host to drive this.
+The "mgmt" VM will do.

 Create the AWS stack under "cloudFormation".
 Make sure the private keys for ssh to the AWS Instances are available on your host.
-Update the locations and urls in the env_SRM variables and inventory.
+Update the locations and urls in the env_local variables and inventory.

 Go!
 ========================

-Place the secrets files in /home/vagrant (ubuntu on AWS)
+Place the approporiate secrets files in /home/vagrant:
 ------------------------
 ```
 AuthCertificate.pfx